-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 Interview

-Not like the last time: why Gaza is new 'rip' in Belgian society
+Not like last time: Why Gaza is a new 'rip' in Belgian society

 Belgium is used to seeing spikes in hatred of Jews and Muslims during Middle East conflicts, but the Gaza war is tearing apart society in deeper ways than before.

-That was the warning from Youssef Kobo, a writer and speaker on Belgian politics, speaking to EUobserver on Tuesday (31 October).
+That was the warning from Youssef Kobo, a writer and speaker on Belgian politics, speaking to EUobserver this week.

 Join EUobserver today